-Brielle Brown is a 20+ year entertainment industry veteran, based in the NY Metropolitan Area with her husband and twin children.
+Brielle Brown is a 20+ year entertainment industry veteran, whose work bridges artistry, activism, and education.

-Her diverse background as a songwriter, performer, producer, creative director, and music therapist has given her valuable insight and a unique perspective on what it takes to develop, execute, & sustain a purposeful and rewarding career in the industry.
+Her diverse background as a songwriter, performer, producer, creative director, and former music therapist has given her valuable insight and a unique perspective on what it takes to develop, execute, & sustain a purposeful and rewarding career in the industry.
 Through her multidisciplinary approach, she focuses on root stories and art as a living practice and is concerned with our current relationship with music in today’s global digital landscape.
+Her work echoes her belief that art isn't a luxury but a vital thread in human connection.

 Brielle has developed artists seen on American Idol, The Voice, The Four, The Voice Australia, Later with Jools Holland, and Brazil's Estrela da Casa.
-As a creative director and songwriter, her work has been showcased across various media platforms, including MTV, VH1, ESPN, ABC, The Huffington Post, and USA Today.
-She has collaborated with artists including Evvie McKinney, Remy Bond, Gedeon Luke & The People, Little Stranger, Jacquie Lee, and Unna X.
+Her work has been showcased across various media platforms, including MTV, VH1, ESPN, ABC, The Huffington Post, and USA Today.
+She has collaborated with artists including Evvie McKinney, Remy Bond, Gedeon Luke & The People, Little Stranger, Jacquie Lee, UNNA X, and Noshows.

-In recent years, Brielle has worked closely on campaigns with companies such as UE3 Promotions, Musician Guidance, The Syndicate, One RPM Studios, Croshal Entertainment Group, & C3 Management.
+In recent years, Brielle has worked closely on campaigns with companies such as UE3 Promotions, Musician Guidance, The Syndicate, One RPM Studios, Croshal Entertainment Group, Prospect PR, and C3 Management.
 She and her husband, Grammy-winning songwriter and producer Marc Swersky, have worked together on several development projects and co-manage the indie label Monocentric Music.
-Brielle is co-founder of Story & Bone, a design initiative aimed at helping music makers and change-shapers in crafting their visual narratives.
+Brielle is co-founder and creative producer for Story & Bone, a design initiative aimed at helping music makers and change-shapers in crafting their visual narratives.

 Her personal artistic endeavors have been described as “spell-bounding, unapologetically unguarded, and naturally transcendent”.
-Her 2021 album was voted a June ‘21 top release by Americana Highways and awarded 2021 Album of the Year by Indieshark Music Magazine.
+Her 2021 album was voted a June ‘21 top release by Americana Highways and awarded the 2021 Album of the Year by Indieshark Music Magazine.
 “Concrete Stars” won honorable mention in 2020’s International Songwriting Competition.
 Her self-produced & directed video for “She’s Come to Sing” was awarded Best Music Video at The Big Apple Film Festival, Fall ’21 and premiered at AMC Theaters in Times Square.
-Her 2025 album, In Art & Soil the Same welcomes healers, seekers, scholars, creatives and anyone who is searching for deeper meaning within our collective human experience.
-Brielle is frequently requested as a background vocalist, working on multiple indie label projects.
-She recently completed a fellowship with The Witness Institute and is developing a project to integrate creative activism and moral leadership into educational settings.

 Gedeon Luke & The People